-The study tour, "Places, People, and Prayers," offers you a rich and multi-faceted introduction to the land, which has been home-and holy-to Jews, Christians, and Muslims alike for thousands of years.
-Day by day we will visit important biblical sites: Bethlehem, Jerusalem, Hebron, Beersheba, Masada, the Dead Sea, Nazareth, Capernaum, the Sea of Galilee, and more.
-And we will relive the story of Jesus as we walk the land that Jesus walked.
-But there is much more to the Holy Land than ancient stones.
-We will engage in regular People to People Conversations, putting us in touch with the many and varied voices of the Holy Land: Christians, Jews, and Muslims; Israelis and Palestinians.
-Through it all we will join our voices in prayer.
-Regular times of reflection, a daily service of Evening Prayers, a Shabbat service in a synagogue, and Sunday worship with

-Palestinian Christians will nourish our spirits along the way.
-Our tour will end with a retreat in Tiberias, on the shore of the Sea of Galilee.
+CM 572 Cross-Cultural Integration Seminar (1 SH) The study tour, "Places, People, and Prayers," offers you This seminar is designed for mature students who have a rich and multi-faceted introduction to the land, which has been home-and holy-to Jews, Christians, and had a significant amount of cross-cultural ministry experience prior to enrollment in the seminary.
+It Muslims alike for thousands of years.
+Day by day we provides a setting where they can think reflectively and will visit important biblical sites: Bethlehem, Jerusalem, critically on the strength and struggles of those past Hebron, Beersheba, Masada, the Dead Sea, Nazareth, experiences for the purpose of achieving important Capernaum, the Sea of Galilee, and more.
+And we will insights and personal growth.
+The seminar meets the relive the story of Jesus as we walk the land that Jesus walked.
+But there is much more to the Holy Land cross-cultural requirement in the MDiv program for those with significant prior experience. than ancient stones.
+We will engage in regular People to People Conversations, putting us in touch with the CM 603 Cross-Cultural many and varied voices of the Holy Land: Christians, Jews, and Muslims; Israelis and Palestinians.
+Through This course is designed to offer a reflective and engaging it all we will join our voices in prayer.
+Regular times of pace in the post-Christendom context in the UK while attempting to investigate the difference and similarity reflection, a daily service of Evening Prayers, a Shabbat service in a synagogue, and Sunday worship with of North American context.
+Students will engage with some of the best practitioners in the UK, learning Palestinian Christians will nourish our spirits along the through reading, seeing, listening, tasting and observing way.
+Our tour will end with a retreat in Tiberias, on the in Bristol and London and then also through a weekend shore of the Sea of Galilee.